Nonlinear parabolic stochastic evolution equations in critical spaces Part II. Blow-up criteria and instantaneous regularization: Proofs of Theorems , and

 where we used \eqref{eq:v2estHtheta}.
 Combining the estimates for $v_1$ and $v_2$, the result follows. \end{proof} After these preparations we can prove Proposition \ref{prop:local_sigma}. \begin{proof}[Proof of Proposition \ref{prop:local_sigma}] The proof is a variation of the argument in Step 1 and 4 in the proof of \cite[Theorem 4.6]{AV19_QSEE_1}.
-For each $\lambda\in (0,1)$, we look at the following truncation of \eqref{eq:QSEE_tau} for $t\in [ \tau,T]$ a.s.
+For each $\lambda\in (0,1)$, we look at the following truncation of \eqref{eq:QSEE_tau}: